ryan-l-robinson/Drupal-Devcontainer/README.md

 ## TODO

-- [ ] Fix installing drupal core with composer
-- [ ] Test that site is now functional and loading
 - [ ] Fix grep colour highlighting
-- [ ] Fix warning about XDebug already being loaded
+- [ ] Fix warning about XDebug already being loaded, confirm XDebug is working
-- [ ] Add volume for SSH key shared from local machine so it doesn't have to be copied each time
 - [ ] Confirm the Drupal formatter is working
+- [ ] Update to PHP 8.2
 - [ ] Create alternate version where images are built in GitHub Actions instead of locally
 - [ ] Add settings for the MySQL extension to have the database connection ready to go?